chef/chef-web-docs/chef_master/source/ctl_chef.rst

 chef gem
 =====================================================
-The ``chef gem`` subcommand is a wrapper around the ``gem`` command in RubyGems and is used by Chef to install RubyGems into ChefDK development environment.
-All knife plugins, drivers for Kitchen, and other Ruby applications that are not packaged within ChefDK will be installed to the ``.chefdk`` path in the home directory: ``~/.chefdk/gem/ruby/ver.si.on/bin`` (where ``ver.si.on`` is the version of Ruby that is packaged within ChefDK).
+The ``chef gem`` subcommand is a wrapper around the ``gem`` command in RubyGems and is used by Chef to install RubyGems into Chef Workstation development environment.
+All knife plugins, drivers for Kitchen, and other Ruby applications that are not packaged within Chef Workstation will be installed to the ``.Chef Workstation`` path in the home directory: ``~/.Chef Workstation/gem/ruby/ver.si.on/bin`` (where ``ver.si.on`` is the version of Ruby that is packaged within Chef Workstation).

 Syntax
 -----------------------------------------------------